Exhibitions Blog Contact

 While being introductory in the sense that the Overture series represents the beginning of a fairly new direction for my work, these 'overtures' are also intended to be an introduction of sorts to a different way of perceiving our role and impact upon the world around us.
 More specifically, how we as human beings, along with our inseparable endeavors, might be perceived by something that, by our definition and understanding of the term, has no ability to perceive; nature.

-The series deals primarily with concepts surrounding the idea of nature as being a single sentient entity that possess the ability to have both imaginative and abstract reflections on its own 'reality' as well as simultaneously having the ability to be completely analytical and empirically evaluative.
+The series in general deals primarily with concepts surrounding the idea of nature as being a single sentient entity that possess the ability to have both imaginative and abstract reflections on its own 'reality', as well as simultaneously having the ability to be completely analytical and empirically evaluative; attributes that are inherently contradictory to nature itself.

 In many respects, the series functions as a mirror; reflecting viewers' own fears, dreams, goals, expectations, etc. back at them.
 People feel what they want to feel and see what they want to see in the work.
 Some people see "crosshairs" and violence in the work, while others see points of life or even camera viewfinder brackets.
 Though these interpretations are not where the series springs from, conceptually or visually, they do speak more so about the viewer and the headspace they're in rather than the work itself...which is entirely intended and welcomed.